jason-dour/codebuild-pandoc/README.md

 ## Build

-Make certain that your Docker environment has at least 4GB of memory allocated.
-The build process appears to require 3.5GB of memory as it progresses.
+Make certain that your Docker environment has at least 4.5GB of memory allocated.